IBM/SalesEnablement-test-repo/docs/VMWaaS/Provisioning.md

 - **Performance - XL** 	This option is suitable when the total throughput required is multiple Gbps for L7 and one or more virtual private networks (VPNs) are required.

 The **Create without network edge** option is suitable for centralized networking administration and control over multiple VDCs.
 Learn more about this option <a href="https://cloud.ibm.com/docs/vmware-service?topic=vmware-service-vdc-adding#vdc-adding-procedure" target="_blank">here</a>.

+10. Click the **I have read and agreed to the following license agreements** checkbox.
+16. Click the **Create** button.

+The provisioning process is automated.
+Provisioning time varies based on the site configuration and network edge option selected.
+When the ITZ environment used for this learning plan was originally created, the provisioning of the site took approximately 2 hours.

+Now that a **site** and a **VDC** have been provisioned it is time to look at the management capabilities through the IBM Cloud portal.